jesseohlman/node-blocipedia/README.md

 ## Stack:
 In this project I chose to use EJS for front-end, Node.js, Sequelize, and Express for back-end and Bootstrap for styling.
 I chose EJS because it allowed me to add simple Javascript logic into my html.
 Out of all the frameworks/libraries in this stack I have the most experience with Express, node and sequelize.
 They were no-brainers for me as I have established my work flow heavily around Sequelize models and the Express API.
 Because my data is uniform in it's properties, I chose the Sequelize ORM over something more vague like Mongoose.
 I used good old Passport for user authentication because it works well with Express and allows you to send response messages to the user.
+I implemented Stripe as a means to process payments so that users can update to premium.
 Finally, I chose Bootstrap for styling because it's quick and easy to implement with a very clean feel.

 ## Upgrades: